 Storing your funds in cold storage (offline wallets) significantly reduces the risk of hacking.
 Only keep a small amount of crypto on exchanges for trading, and transfer the majority of your funds to an offline wallet you control.

 Example: Mt.
-Gox’s collapse in 2014 was exacerbated by the fact that the majority of the exchange’s Bitcoin was stored in hot wallets (connected to the internet).
+Gox’s collapse in 2014 was exacerbated by the fact that the majority of the exchange’s Bitcoin was stored in hot crypto wallets (connected to the internet).
 Had the exchange used cold storage more effectively, the scale of the hack might have been much lower.

 Research Exchange Security Measures